therealchalz/tunneller/README.txt

 Put all the *.jar files in /usr/share/java.
 Install the jsvc binary to /usr/bin/jsvc.
-Put put the config files (tunneller.dtd, tunneller.xml, log4j.xml) in
+Put the config files (tunneller.dtd, tunneller.xml, log4j.xml) in
 /etc/tunneller.
 Logs will be saved here as well.
 Put the tunneller.init.d.sh script in /etc/init.d/ (rename it for your convenience)